iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/WhereClause.ecdbtest.md

 | 0x1a         | 0x152     | 0x11 |
 | 0x1c         | 0x152     | 0x11 |

-# WhereExp using IS NOT NULL
+# Using IS NOT NULL

 - dataset: AllProperties.bim